 - the popularity of the pop up has made a strong case for a permanent café

-- lockdowns and concern for wellbeing have highlighted the need for more community activities, socialising and outdoor learning – the aim of the ‘Hub’
+- lockdowns and concern for wellbeing have highlighted the need for more community activities, socialising and outdoor learning, especially about the environment and climate change – the aim of the ‘Hub’

-- limited space and recreational demands necessitate the relocation of our current storage and workshop
+- limited space and recreational demands necessitate the relocation of FoBC’s current storage and workshop